mail us | mail this page

 portsnap fetch extract update

 Note: The above command zaps and replaces the entire ports collection.
-If you have special patches or other stuff in there, save it (preferably before running) and restore after running.
+If you have special patches or other stuff in there, save it (preferably before running portsnap!) and restore after running.
 The command downloaded a whopping 49M file and keeps its status files in /var/db/portsnap from which it does the comparisons of what to download.

 One you have completed the initialization process you can run a manual or cron driven update a shown:

-# manual update
+# manual update (assuming a regular cron job has

 portsnap update